Eskişehir Technical University

 The university is the only university in Turkey that provides piloting training by the state.

 Thanks to the Hasan Polatkan Airport it contains, it is one of the largest universities in Turkey.
 The university has the world's first licensed university airport with its operating license in 2007.

 The only center in Turkey where seismic isolators can be tested is at ESTU.
 ESTU Seismic Isolator Center is also one of the top 5 centers in the world.
+ESTU is one of the rare universities that offer pilot training, and the piloting program is among the departments that accept students with the highest score.